presentco/present-rpc/java/javascript-generator/README.md

 });
 ```

-As you can see, the generated methods return [`Promise`s](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+As you can see, the generated functions return [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 You can set request headers like so: